kuzzleio/documentation-old/src/guide/kuzzle-depth/roles-definitions.md

 ]
 ```

-The content of `action.search` is directly passed to Elasticsearch.
+The content of `action.search` is passed directly to Elasticsearch.

-Please refer to [our Elasticsearch Cookbook]({{ site_base_path }}elasticsearch-cookbook/) for additional information on how to build your query.
+Please refer to our [Elasticsearch Cookbook]({{ site_base_path }}elasticsearch-cookbook/) for more help on how to build your search query.